Employee Mediation Most Frequently Asked Questions

 What is Employee Mediation?

 Employee Mediation, through the Alternative Dispute Resolution (ADR) Office, is an informal, structured process designed to assist City of Albuquerque employees to discuss workplace issues and develop a more positive and productive workplace environment.
+Anyone can ask for mediation.

 What is a Mediator?